 Testers - Testers can only test the app in Development Mode, i.e. not public.

 Analytic Users - Analytic users can only access app analytics.
 They can not access app settings or test your app while it is in Development Mode.

 Create test users to test your app's Facebook integration.
 You can create four test users at one time, set the test user's age, and set the test user's language.

 New Facebook apps exist in development mode by default.
 This limits actions and objects to Facebook Timelines owned by a developer of the application.
 Once your application is ready for public use you can switch from development mode to public mode to allow your app to interact with Facebook accounts not associated with your app.

 In your App Dashboard's upper right corner next to the View Analytics button, click the Status toggle switch from OFF to ON.
 Your app is now public.

 Submit Your App for Review

-Once your app is ready you need to submit it for review.
-Learn more about the review process and what's required to pass review.Login Review Guide
+If your app uses advanced FB Login or Messenger permissions, or if you want your app to be listed in App Center, you need to submit the app for review.
+Learn more about the review process and what's required to pass review in the Login Review Guide.